-Brian Schoen is the James Richard Hamilton/Baker and Hostetler Professor of Humanities and Chair of the Department of History at Ohio University.
-He is author of The Fragile Fabric of Union: Cotton, Federal Politics, and the Global Origins of the Civil War (2009) and several recent book chapters, articles, and edited anthologies on the early American Republic and Civil War Era.
+Brian Schoen is the James Richard Hamilton/Baker and Hostetler Professor of Humanities and chair of the Department of History at Ohio University.
+He is author of The Fragile Fabric of Union: Cotton, Federal Politics, and the Global Origins of the Civil War (Johns Hopkins University Press, 2009) and several recent book chapters, articles, and edited anthologies on the early American Republic and Civil War Era.

-Jewel L. Spangler is Associate Professor of History and Department Head at the University of Calgary.
-She is the author of Virginians Reborn: Anglican Monopoly, Evangelical Dissent, and the Rise of the Baptists in the Late Eighteenth Century (2008) and co-editor of Remaking North American Sovereignty: State Transformation in the 1860s (Fordham University Press, 2020).
+Jewel L. Spangler is an associate professor and head of the Department of History at the University of Calgary.
+She is the author of Virginians Reborn (University of Virginia Press, 2008) and co-editor of Remaking North American Sovereignty: State Transformation in the 1860s (Fordham University Press, 2020).
 Her current project is a microhistory titled “The Richmond Theatre Fire of 1811 in History and Memory.”